bobbens/gfmm/README.md

 Additionally some figures will show results and progress.

-If you use this code please cite:
+If you use this code please consider citing:

 ```
  @InProceedings{SimoSerraBMVC2014,